IceDragon200/mt-yatm/yatm_security_api/README.md

 })

--- Below is an example of performing security checks on another DATA style node -- This node however split's it's slots for different access checks minetest.register_node("my_mod:my_node", {
+-- Below is an example of performing security checks on another DATA style node -- This node however splits its slots for different access checks minetest.register_node("my_mod:my_node", {
   description = "DATA My Node",